nlx-group/ud-portuguese/lx-udepparser/README.md

 # LX-UDepParser

-LX-UDepParser is currently based on the NLP4J dependency parser and the model provided in this repository was trained on the CINTIL-UDeps dataset.
+LX-UDepParser is currently based on the NLP4J dependency parser and the model provided in this repository was trained on the CINTIL-UDep dataset.

 The NLP4J model file is named `nlp4j-model-lxdepparser.xz`.
 The file named `nlp4j-model-lxdepparser-config.xml` is a XML configuration needed for running NLP4J.